jessicamerritt/CS1200/README.md

+# IMPROVED README

 # CS1200 -  Intro to Git Lesson

 This is the test repository for the Fall 2017 CS1200 Intro to Git Lesson.

 ## Getting Started